ember-learn/guides-source/guides/release/upgrading/editions.md

 To sum it up, the new mental model is that the "wrapping" element is just like any other element in your template, and you interact with it in exactly the same way.
 This means that when converting a classic component, you will need to add the wrapping element that was there previously to the template (unless it was a tagless component, e.g. `tagName: ''`).

 #### Mixins

 These components do _not_ support Ember mixins.
-Before Native Classes were available in JavaScript, Mixins gave Ember developers some powers that are similar to class inheritance.
-For apps that use Mixins, the recommended path is to refactor the Mixins to be native classes instead, which the other parts of your app can inherit from.
+Before native classes were available in JavaScript, mixins gave Ember developers some powers that are similar to class inheritance.
+For apps that use mixins, the recommended path is to refactor the ixins to be native classes instead, which the other parts of your app can inherit from.

 #### `...attributes`

 When you pass standard HTML attributes to a component (like `class`, `alt`, `role`, etc), you need to tell the template where to put them.
 Remember, there's no wrapping element anymore!
 The way you show where to apply the attributes is by using `...attributes` in the template.

 For example, here we pass a `class` to a component: